-Our most advanced product candidate, PCS499, is an oral tablet that is a deuterated analog of one of the major metabolites of pentoxifylline (PTX or Trenta[®]).
-PCS499 is classified by FDA as a new molecular entity.
+PCS499, an oral tablet of a deuterated analog of one of the major metabolites of pentoxifylline (PTX or Trental[®]), is classified by FDA as a new molecular entity.
 PCS499 and its metabolites act on multiple pharmacological targets that are important in a variety of conditions.
-We have targeted Necrobiosis Lipoidica (NL) as our lead indication for PCS499.
+We have targeted ulcerative Necrobiosis Lipoidica (uNL) as our lead indication for PCS499.
 NL is a chronic, disfiguring condition affecting the skin and tissue under the skin typically on the lower extremities with no currently approved FDA treatments.
 NL presents more commonly in women than in men and occurs more often in people with diabetes.
-Ulceration occurs in approximately 30% of NL patients, which can lead to more severe complications, such as deep tissue infections and osteonecrosis threatening the life of the limb.
-Approximately 22,000 - 55,000 people in the United States and more than 120,000 people outside the United States are affected with ulcerated NL.
+Ulceration has been reported to occur in up to 30% of NL patients, which can lead to more severe complications, such as deep tissue infections and osteonecrosis threatening the life of the limb.
+Approximately 65,000 people in the United States and more than 120,000 people outside the United States are affected with uNL.